orpaynter/UI-TARS-desktop/multimodal/agent-server/README.md

 # Agent Server

-Agent Server is the server implementation of Agent TARS, providing Web API and WebSocket interfaces to enable AI Agents to be deployed and interacted as services.
+Agent Server is the server implementation for TARKO, providing Web API and WebSocket interfaces to enable AI Agents to be deployed and interacted as services.

 ## Features